RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D.	Data	warehousing
 Answer: A.

-Data	retention	is	the	process	of	collecting,	protecting,	and	storing records	for	a	defined	period	of	time.
+**Data	retention	is	the	process	of	collecting,	protecting,	and	storing records	for	a	defined	period	of	time**.
 The	exact	duration	of	time	will be	established	by	either	regulation	or	organizational	policy,	but	the requirements	from	regulation	will	always	form	the	basis	for	the minimum	duration.

 B	is	incorrect	because	although	the	term	“data	archiving”	is	very similar	to	“data	retention,”	it’s	not	the	official	term.
 Archiving	is	a process	that	is	part	of	data	retention,	but	it’s	focused	on	the	technical aspects,	as	opposed	to	the	entire	approach	with	management,	policy, and	regulation	attached.